NebulousLabs/Sia/doc/api/Host.md

 		// even if the host does not submit a storage proof - the collateral is
 		// not at risk, it is merely set aside so that it can be put at risk
 		// later.
+		//
+		// The unit is hastings.
 		lockedstoragecollateral types.Currency (string)

 		// The amount of revenue, including storage revenue and bandwidth
 		// revenue, that has been lost due to failed file contracts and
 		// failed storage proofs.
+		//
+		// The unit is hastings.
 		lostrevenue types.Currency (string)

 		// The amount of collateral that was put up to protect data which has
-		// been lost due to failed file contracts and missed storage proofs. loststoragecollateral types.Currency (string)
+		// been lost due to failed file contracts and missed storage proofs.
+		//
+		// The unit is hastings.
+		loststoragecollateral types.Currency (string)

 		// The amount of revenue that the host stands to earn if all storage
-		// proofs are submitted corectly and in time. potentialstoragerevenue types.Currency (string)
+		// proofs are submitted corectly and in time.
+		//
+		// The unit is hastings.
+		potentialstoragerevenue types.Currency (string)

 		// The amount of money that the host has risked on file contracts.
 If